Dudlushka/Liftoff_editor/README.md

 - but internally it consists of many GamePrimitives (and optionally nested Groups).

 ### Typical use cases

+A very simple and intuitive example of a **Group**, which almost everyone ends up using at some point, is a small pine tree:

+- one **cone** as the foliage, (white here: you can think of it as a snowy one).
+- and one **cylinder** as the trunk

+Together these two simple primitives form a reusable “pine tree” Group, which we’ll call `tree1`, as shown in the image at the beginning of this section.

-Some examples of what Groups are good for:
+Some other examples of what Groups are good for:

 - A straight wall section built from several brick-like GamePrimitives.
 - A staircase assembled from repeated step modules.